btdevdocs/btdevdocs.github.io/DataEngineer.md

 # Data Engineer

-Role also known as SQL developer, programmer, or integration engineer requires a deep level of technical expertise relating to the aquisition, modeling, and processing of structured and unstructured data.
+Role also known as database developer, SQL programmer, or integration engineer requires a deep level of technical expertise relating to the aquisition, modeling, and processing of structured and unstructured data.

-## Proficiency Tier
+## Engineering Proficiency Tier

 Each proficiency tier represents a skill and training level equal to qualitative factors outlined by clicking below.
-This is not meant to
+This is not meant to be a requirements document outlining promotable requirements, its purpose is to guide individual and team development from one stage of a career to the next.

 | Level | Seniority | Position | Proficiency |
 | :---: | :---: | :---: | :---: |